Department of Communication and New Media Studies

 Ph.D.
 Mass Communication, Ohio University, M.A.
 Mass Communication, University of Denver, B.A.
 French, Wittenberg University

-Professor Wagner enjoys studying popular culture, media, social media, and gender and youth cultures from a critical/cultural perspective.
+Professor Crews enjoys studying popular culture, media, social media, and gender and youth cultures from a critical/cultural perspective.
 Her preferred methodologies include interviewing, participant observation, autoethnography, and textual analysis.
 She also enjoys all things popular culture related (TV, film, music, social media, etc.).